unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 When you google image search for Matcap, you can find a lot of examples.
 It was used to create metallic reflections before physics-based shaders were common.
 You can use Matcap to create all kinds of textures in addition to metallic textures.
-In UTS2, you can enjoy MatCap with Adding mode, as well as Multiplication mode.
+In Unity Toon Shader, you can enjoy MatCap with Adding mode, as well as Multiplication mode.

 **※ HINT: UTS2 v.2.0.5 and later, [appropriate adjustments will be made to distortions caused by the camera](https://twitter.com/kanihira/status/1061448868221480960).
 So the Matcap will not be distorted even when the object is on at the edge of the camera’s perspective.**.